Daniel-Mietchen/open-science-prize/README.md

 All of this is optional &mdash; to submit an entry for the prize, it is neither necessary nor sufficient to participate here.

+The Prize has two phases &mdash; six prizes of USD 80k each will be awarded in Phase 1, and from these six projects, one will be selected to receive USD 230k in Phase 2.

-Submissions of entries for the prize have to be made through the Open Science Prize platform by February 29, 2016.
+Entries for the prize have to be submitted through the Open Science Prize platform.
 To do that, you will need to register an account [there](https://www.openscienceprize.org/acc/r/).
+Phase 1 submissions are due by February 29, 2016.